Bally’s Shares Plans For Retail, Casino Outside Future Las Vegas A’s Stadium

 Strategic Growth And Future Outlook

-The Las Vegas project comes at a time when Bally’s is expanding nationally.
+The Las Vegas project will come when Bally’s expands nationally.

-The company is building a $1.7bn casino resort in Chicago, competing for one of three New York City casino licenses and seeking approval for a $4bn resort at its Ferry Point Park golf course in the Bronx.
+The company is building a $1.7 billion casino resort in Chicago, competing for one of three New York City casino licenses, and seeking approval for a $4 billion resort at its Ferry Point Park golf course in the Bronx.

 While the workload is significant, Bally’s strategy is to phase construction based on demand rather than build speculatively.